Masquerouge, by Marco Venanzi

 'Masquerouge' #5.

-Marco Venanzi is a Belgian artist specialized in historical comics.
-He is best known for succeeding André Juillard on 'Masquerouge' (1992-2004) and for writing and drawing new albums in Jacques Martin's classic series 'Alix' (since 2010).
-He has regularly worked in a steady collaboration with Michel Pierret, most notably on a series of comics in commission of the Alliance of Liberals and Democrats for Europe.
+Marco Venanzi is a Belgian creator, specialized in historical comics.
+He is best known for succeeding André Juillard on the 'Masquerouge' series (1992-2004) and for writing and drawing new albums in Jacques Martin's classic series 'Alix'.
+He has regularly worked in a steady collaboration with Michel Pierret, most notably on a series of comics by commission of the Alliance of Liberals and Democrats for Europe.

 Early life and career